 Economic Growth in South Africa

-South Africa's GDP growth from 2013 to 2022 was constrained by structural issues, including high unemployment, violent crime, corruption and electricity supply crises.
+South Africa's GDP growth over the last decade was constrained by structural issues, including high unemployment, violent crime, corruption and electricity supply crises.
 The COVID-19 pandemic caused a significant contraction in 2020.
-By 2022, the economy showed signs of recovery, but growth remained tepid by Sub-Saharan African standards
+By 2022, the economy showed signs of recovery, but growth remained tepid by Sub-Saharan African standards.

 South Africa GDP Chart